 Early arrivals/late departures cannot be accommodated.
-Students should plan travel to arrive in London at an appropriate time (morning) on December 28.
-That likely means an overnight flight the evening of December 27, to arrive in London December 28.
-Triple check travel plans to be sure you are booked to ARRIVE in London on December 28.
-What a way to end 2016/kick off 2017!!
+Students should plan travel to arrive in London at an appropriate time on December 28, arriving early is no advantage.
+That likely means an overnight flight the evening of Dec 27, to arrive in London Dec 28.
+Triple check tickets to be sure you are booked to ARRIVE in London on Dec 28.
+What a way to end 2017/kick off 2018!!